ghostersk/ocr/README.md

-# OCR Web app
+# OCR Web app with Barcode Reader

-Not working project, yet.
+# Project finally works!!!
+I added support for reading any barcodes.
+Also now when Tesseract has longer text, the output div is scrollable.

+# Have fun :P

 Tesseract used to recognize text on picture

+Resource I used for sending captured Image to backend (originally PHP).

 https://www.youtube.com/watch?v=kodKpCIypoc

-password to prepacked cert and key is: test
+Password for prepacked cert and key is:
+# test